-"Protein provides the structural premise to all tissues and organs."
+"Protein provides the structural base for all tissues and organs."

-Despite the recommended dietary allowance for protein (RDA) being ~0.8gr/kg of body mass per day for normal adults, studies suggest that this amount may be inadequate for a) maintaining and increasing muscle mass in individuals in a resistance training program; b) maintaining muscle health in older adults, and in individuals in energy restriction diets.(2)(3)
+Despite the recommended dietary allowance for protein (RDA) being ~0.8gr/kg of body mass per day for normal adults, studies suggest that this amount may be inadequate for certain people.

-If you’re involved in a serious resistance training program, the optimal dose will be higher than if you’re less active.
-As mentioned, the recommended daily protein intake depends on body mass.
-Therefore, heavier athletes need a greater dosage per meal than their lighter counterparts.
+If you’re involved in a serious resistance training programme, the ideal amount of protein for you will be higher than if you’re less active.
+Body mass also plays a role, so heavier athletes need a greater amount of protein per meal than their lighter counterparts.